Pixelase/Plants_vs_Zombies/README.md

-Plants vs Zombies
+Tower Defence
 ======================

 ###Course project on discipline "Computer systems and networks".

 ###Features:
-* The Game is based on the Unity 5 engine;
+* The game is based on the Unity 5 engine;
-* The logical model is based on idea of famous game with the same name;
+* The logical model is based global logic of Tower Defence;
+* Gameplay has a similar style as in the game Plants vs Zombies;
 * In the plans, the game will have multiplayer;